Macron says Russia can't win in Ukraine after strike on mall - NewsBreak

 In a sinister message to NATO leaders, Russia’s state space corporation Roscosmos published satellite images and the precise coordinates of the conference hall where their summit will be held.

 It also posted images and the coordinates of the White House, the Pentagon and the government headquarters in London, Paris and Berlin — referring to them as “decision-making centers supporting the Ukrainian nationalists" in a message on the Telegram app.
-That wording echoes warnings from Russian President Vladimir Putin that he could target such centers in response to what he has called Western aggression.
+That wording echoes Putin's warnings that he could target such centers in response to what he has called Western aggression.

 In other developments: